kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animatcoffee shop website with HTML CSS and JavaScript
+Animaoffee shop website with HTML CSS and JavaScript